IGMR-RWTH/RaNDT-SLAM/README.md

 ## Citation

-This work is part of a paper submitted to the International Conference on Intelligent Robots and Systems (IROS).
-Once the paper is accepted, we will list the according identifiers here.
-Until then, please cite the repository with authors "Maximilian Hilger and Nils Mandischer".
+This work is part of a paper accepted at the International Conference on Intelligent Robots and Systems (IROS).
+The pre-print is available at [arxiv](https://www.arxiv.org/abs/2408.11576).
+Please cite the arxiv paper until the IEEE publication is online.

 ## License